 Note that some online charts claim that a US and Aussie cup sizes runs one size bigger than UK/French/International sizing e.g a US32A is the same as a Au10AA.
 Personally, I have not found this to be true at all.
 I would say a UK32A is an Au10A.

 I guess the problem with the bra world is that there really doesn’t seem to be an industry standard.
 You can measure yourself and get your right bra size and something might still not fit in reality.
 So make sure you understand the bra matrix well so you know how to move up and down within the same brand.
 And if you’re ordering online, then at least you know what size to exchange for if something doesn’t fit.
 Another thing is to always remember to always check out each brand/website’s own fitting guide before making a purchase as it can differ from one another (or get yourself measured if you’re at a physical store that has a fitting service).

-UPDATE (19/06/2014): I really appreciate all the comments which have come in, but I have decided it is time to close it as this is an old post and I have long left the lingerie/swimwear industry.
-I have not kept up-to-date with what's going on and, to be honest, have forgotten a lot of little details like calculating measurements etc. So if you have a question, I think it's best you ask a professional, or your trusty friend Google.
+UPDATE (19/06/2014): I really appreciate all the comments which have come in, but I have decided it is time to close it as this is an old post.
+If you have a question, I think it’s best you ask a professional, or your trusty friend Google.
 You can also scroll through the old comments and see if there is anything there that might help you.
 I wish you all the best in your quest to finding the perfect bra!
 Thanks for taking the time to read this post and I do hope it has been helpful.